 ◦UnitedHealthOne (Golden Rule)

-◦Veterans Administration Fee-for-Service Benefits
+◦Veterans Administration Fee-for-Service Benefits (requires an authorization)

 I don’t have insurance.
 How much does it cost?